-NPHC organizations require students to have completed their first semester of college and have at least 2.5 to 2.75.
+NPHC and MGC organizations require students to have completed their first semester of college and have at least 2.5 to 2.75.
 It is important to remember that individual fraternities and sororities may require higher academic eligibility requirements.

 Fraternities and Sororities that are recognized by the University are in good standing with the University and are closely monitored, advised, and supported by the Office of Fraternity and Sorority Life and the Office of Campus Activities.
-Recognized organizations are able to participate in a wide range of activities such as Greek Week, Formal Recruitment, Greek Leadership Summit, etc., and have many campus resources available to them including campus facilities.
+Recognized organizations are able to participate in a wide range of activities such as Greek Week, Formal Recruitment, FSL Leadership Summit, etc., and have many campus resources available to them including campus facilities.

 Unrecognized organizations are no longer associated with the University.
 They have been removed for failure to uphold standards, social misconduct, and/or hazing.
 The unrecognized Fraternity or Sorority no longer receives support or advisement from the Office of Fraternity and Sorority Life.
-Unrecognized organizations are unable to utilize campus resources or facilities, participate in Greek Life programs, or work with the Interfraternity Council, Panhellenic Council, and the National Pan-Hellenic Council.
+Unrecognized organizations are unable to utilize campus resources or facilities, participate in FSL programs, or work with the Interfraternity Council, Panhellenic Council, and the National Pan-Hellenic Council.
 Unrecognized Fraternities and Sororities are not allowed to have social functions with any of the recognized Fraternities and Sororities.
 Their recruitment and new member activities are not monitored, nor are their social events.
 Unrecognized Fraternities and Sororities are not held accountable to the campus Fraternity and Sorority Life policies or regulations.
 Most organizations that have their recognition removed by the University also have their National recognition removed.

 Commitment to the principles, values, and standards, for which the inter/national organization was founded upon.
 Participation in chapter activities such as meetings, educational/leadership programs, community service events, and social activities.
 Payment of dues each semester is required to remain in good standing.